henrik242/musicbrowser/musicbrowser/README.txt

 Changelog
 ---------
+0.17-CVS
+- Some code refactoring
+- New 'securePath' config variable to allow symlinks that points outside 'path'

 0.16 (2008-08-11)
 - Added flash player hotkeys: (p)lay/pause, (a)dd all songs, (b)ack, (n)ext
 - Fixed a bug in the breadcrumbs when using utf-8